Make-School-Courses/DevOps-Security/02-data-security/README.md

 Is stealing your data worth anything?
 Who has my data and what kind of data do they have?

+## Objectives
+  - Campare contrast and evaluate what data is
+  - Identify data that is available about you
+  - List the repercussions of data security
+  - Cause and effects of data breeches

 ## Activities
+  - Intro what is all of this data people are hacking?
+    - What is data?
+    - What is worth?
+    - Why would people want to steal it?
+    - What kind of data do your apps store?
   - Review [Vocabulary](https://scottschober.com/glossary-of-cybersecurity-terms/)
     - Actors
     - Threats
     - Exploits
+    - Assets
   - Read this [article](https://www.calyptix.com/top-threats/biggest-cyber-attacks-2017-happened/)
     - Answer these questions:
       - What happened?